BenjaminLindeen/uno_war_card_game_simulator/README.md

 7. Biggest Card AI vs. Random Card AI winRate: 0.156
 8. Biggest Card AI vs. Smallest Card AI winRate: 0.0
 9. Biggest Card AI vs. Biggest Card AI winRate: 0.491

+*Note*: Exact outputs might differ since win rates are subject to randomness.
+For accurate results, it's recommended to set `nTrails` to at least 1000.

+---

+Feel free to delve into the code and perhaps even introduce your own strategies to see how they fare against the predefined ones.
+Enjoy the strategic showdown!